 Having all of this with no annual fee is a much more inviting option than going the secured credit card route.
 You want a card that will help you build credit over time while allowing you to practice responsible cardholder habits.
 Once you’re able to bring your credit to good enough standing to be approved for another card, the Capital One Platinum will leave you in good shape.

 Best for building credit while earning cash back: Capital One QuicksilverOne

-Both of these options will help you build credit while practicing good spending habits.
+Both of these options will help you build credit with responsible card use.
 Choosing between the two comes down to the additional benefits that each one offers, and how you feel they can set you up for success down the line.